Mystery of The Enigmatic Honjo Masamune Sword

 The Japanese have developed phonetic alphabets to help transcode English and other languages.
 The characters are not words as in Japanese but represent particular sounds.
 This system of transliteration is far from perfect, as Japanese sounds don’t appear in English, and English sounds have no Japanese equivalent.
 The name may not be Coldy Bimore, but something that sounds a bit like it.

 For centuries it was customary for an artist to meticulously draw the unique pattern on the edge of a fine sword, the hamon.
-In 1939, when the Japanese declared the Honjo Masamune blade a national treasure, fine detailed drawings of the hamon were made.
-If the Honjo Masamune katana ever appeared at an antique fair or auction, there could be no mistake.
-Its fingerprints have been taken.
-Any lucky finder in the U.S. would face a catch 22.
-For a collector to be certain and for its identity to be official, the Honjo Masamune blade would have to be sent to Japan for a rigorous examination by Japanese experts to be verified.
-If anyone did find it, they would have every incentive to keep it secret for fear of losing it to the Japanese.
+When in 1939, the Japanese declared the Honjo Masamune a national treasure, such fine detailed drawings of the hamon were made.
+If the Honjo Masamune ever appeared at an antique fair or auction, there could be no mistake.
+It’s fingerprints have been taken.
+But any lucky finder in the U.S. would face a catch 22.
+For a collector to be certain and for it’s identity to be official, the Honjo Masamune would have to be sent to Japan for a rigorous examination by Japanese experts to be verified.
+So if anyone did find it, they would have every incentive to keep it secret for fear of losing it.

-Because it is lost, the Honjo Masamune katana has been transformed from a historical artifact to a thing of legend.
-The legend will only grow stronger until more evidence can establish where it is, or whether it has been destroyed.
+There is another irony, because it is lost, the Honjo Masamune has been transformed from a historical artifact to a thing of legend.
+The legend will only ever grow stronger, until more evidence can establish where it is, or whether it has been destroyed.
 Anyone with a love of Japanese swords can never give up hope.
-While a treasure such as the Honjo Masamune remains lost, stories will be told of its possible location, and people will dream of it and hunt for it...the lost sword of the samurai.
+While a treasure such as the Honjo Masamune remains lost, stories will be told of it’s possible location, and people will dream of it and hunt for it.
+The lost sword of the samurai.